AwalaApp/specs/rs000-core.md

 The client MUST close the underlying connection as soon as all parcels have been delivered.

-Servers MUST use `rpdc` as the service string for the SRV record corresponding to their PDC server(s).
+Servers MUST use `awala-pdc` as the service string for the SRV record corresponding to their PDC server(s).

 PDCs MUST always use TLS (or equivalent in non-TCP connections).